November Birth Flowers - Chrysanthemum & Peony

 Chrysanthemum Varieties

-Chrysanthemums come in an astonishing array of forms and colors, with thousands of varieties developed over centuries of cultivation:
+Chrysanthemums come in an astonishing array of forms and colors, with thousands of varieties developed over centuries:

 Incurved Chrysanthemums